niceyeti/tutornetes/clusters/base_cluster/istio_setup.md

 ## Defs

+### Architecture
+Istio was previously multiple services, since consolidated into a monolith as `istiod`:
+* Envoy proxy: sidecar implements secure mTLS between services, retries, failover, health checks, etc., all of the data plane.
+* Istiod: the control plane.
+    * Pilot
+    * Citadel (certs and other secure data)
+    * Galley

 ### VirtualService

 Recall that K8s Service objects provide a stable network identity for a service via label selector: `app: my_app` and they map ports (a process-level abstraction).
 A VirtualService is a layer above a Service, and provides additional functionality such as routing, retries, or weighting (e.g. 90/10).
 VirtualService objects map to Service objects or subsets of Service objects via their `host` definition.
 Logically these operate as userspace proxies, though I don't know this is the case.

+The following rules apply:
+* VirtualServices (vs) may mention multiple hosts, but hosts (names) may exist in only one VirtualService.
+* The most specific host applies: if vs1 lists host "*.com" and vs2 lists "foo.com" then v2 will match first.
+* VirtualServices provide generalized responsibility decomposition: one vs can define the entry to other VirtualServices, and so on, as needed to divide team responsibilities for individual services.

 ### DestinationRule